 Real estate: This type includes one real estate fund that invests primarily in U.S. commercial and residential real estate.
 Lyrical Antheus Realty Partners III, LP recognizes the partners' capital at cost basis on their financial statements has been adjusted to reflect the investment on a fair value basis.
 Private market investments are illiquid in nature.
 Distributions from each fund will be received as the underlying investments of the funds are liquidated by the general partner.
-It is expected that the underlying assets of the fund will be liquidated over the next four years with 10% within state Fiscal Year 2022.
+It is expected that the underlying assets of the fund will be liquidated over the next five years with 15% within state Fiscal Year 2023.

-Private equity: This type includes two private equity funds.
-One holds portfolio securities.
-The second fund invests in a diversified portfolio of private equity limited partnerships purchased in the secondary market.
+Private equity: This type includes one private equity funds which invests in a diversified portfolio of private equity limited partnerships purchased in the secondary market.
 The fair values of the investments in this type have been determined using the NAV per share of the Program's ownership investment in partners' capital.
 Private market investments are illiquid in nature.
 Distributions from each fund will be received as the underlying investments of the funds are liquidated by the general partner.
-It is expected that the underlying assets of the funds will be liquidated over the next three years with 0% to 25% (varies by investment manager) within state Fiscal Year 2022.
+It is expected that the underlying assets of the fund will be liquidated over the next three years with 25% within state Fiscal Year 2023.

 Infrastructure: This type includes two infrastructure funds which invest in infrastructure and related assets in the United States, Asia, and Europe.
 The fair values of the investments in this type have been determined using the NAV per share of the Program's ownership investment in partners' capital.
 Private market investments are illiquid in nature.
 Distributions from each fund will be received as the underlying investments of the funds are liquidated by the general partner.
-It is expected that the underlying assets of the funds will be liquidated over the next three years with 60% to 15% (varies by investment manager) within state Fiscal Year 2022.
+It is expected that the underlying assets of the funds will be liquidated over the next four years with 80% to 15% (varies by investment manager) within state Fiscal Year 2023.

-Absolute return: This type includes two absolute return funds of funds.
-One targets consistent, positive absolute returns with minimal beta to major equity and fixed income markets.
-The other is a multi-manager fund in the global commodity and commodity related markets.
+Absolute return: This type includes one absolute return funds of funds.
+This fund targets consistent, positive absolute returns with minimal beta to major equity and fixed income markets.
 The fair values of the investments in this type have been determined using the NAV per share of the Program's ownership investment in partners' capital.
-Both have annual liquidity with quarterly liquidity available for a fee.
-Both have fund level gate thresholds of 20% to 25% of fund assets.
-Both will withhold a percentage pending the completion of the annual audit.
-One investment manager has only an audit holdback as of June 30, 2021 which was paid out in July 2021.
-The other fund is in the process of liquidating.
-Fifteen million was liquidated in August 2021 with the remainder expected in Fiscal Year 2022.
+The fund will withhold a percentage pending the completion of the annual audit.
+The fund is in the process of liquidating.
+Twenty-three million was liquidated in state Fiscal Year 2022 with the remainder expected in Fiscal Year 2023.

 High yield: This type seeks income and gains through trading and investing in securities.
 The fair value of the investment in this type has been determined using the NAV per share of the Program's ownership investment in partners' capital.
 Ninety percent of liquid securities are available within 30 days of quarter end with 60 days' notice prior to quarter end.
 Up to 25% of the fund may be invested in illiquid securities.
 Ten percent of any withdrawal may be held until 30 days following the annual audit.
-As of June 30, 2021, \$10 was held in a liquidating account related to prior redemptions.
+As of June 30, 2022, \$16,909 was held in a liquidating account related to prior redemptions.